DevKarenC/100-days-of-code/README.md

 - [x] Continue the Todo List Project

 **Thoughts**: Although I have used the Flexbox previously in my projects using the documentation, it was good to watch tutorials on them for review and there were some properties I have yet to use, such as `align-content` and `order`.
 They look useful so I hope to use them in the future.
 The Todo List project is taking a little longer than expected due to some road blocks in the way, but since I'm still learning, I rather take the time to learn than speeding through topics that I do not know yet.

+## Day 37: March 7, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] Continue the Todo List Project

+**Thoughts**: I spent today adding the add/edit notes, delete todo, and set due date for todos features for the Todo List project.
+In addition, I am in the process of implementing localStorage for the project.
+I haven't worked much with localStorage before, and I encountered some issues where I was trying to access the methods defined within my TodoList class on the data saved in localStorage.
+I got an error saying that the class method was not a function, and after some research, I learned that it's a common problem experienced among others.
+Since localStorage should be used for persisting data (not functions) and the data is saved in a string, I looped through each string (after parsing) and made each one a new instance of the TodoList class again using the `new` keyword.
+It was frustrating at first, but it feels great to debug the issue step by step.